-All of our patients who are diagnosed with type 2 diabetes or pre-diabetes find out immediately that in order to lower their blood sugar, exercise must be a part of their lifestyle.
+All of our patients who are diagnosed with obesity and type 2 diabetes or pre-diabetes find out immediately that in order to lower their blood sugar, physical activity +/- exercise must be a part of their lifestyle.
 While we go over this in the clinic, the reality is that starting an exercise program, when one wasn’t in place beforehand, is a VERY daunting task.
-We find that most newly diagnosed (and past) diabetics and pre-diabetics are very scared of the gym as well as exercise itself (so are a lot of people in fact).
+We find that many newly diagnosed with diabetes are very scared or intimidated of the gym as well as exercise itself (so are a lot of people in fact).

-Luckily for our patients, we have a lot experience in exercise prescription, which means we can make the simplest AND most effective blood sugar busting workouts whether going to the gym or doing it at home.
+Luckily we can make the simplest AND most effective blood sugar busting workouts whether going to the gym or doing it at home.
 Below I will go over the simplest “most bang for your buck” exercise that you DON’T need a gym for.
-If you’re diabetic/pre-diabetic/insulin resistant/etc you can get a more detailed plan in our upcoming free e-book 5 Steps to Beat High Blood Sugar (and get leaner!)
-Plan – Sign up for our newsletter below to be the first to know when it launches.

 Are you ready for this?
 It’s walking.
-Yep, but not just any walking.
-It is walking after meals.
+Starting a walking program, if physically able, is the perhaps the easiest and most effective exercise prescription and helps build the daily exercise routine habit.
+Adding walking after meals may be even more beneficial.
 This might seem so stupid and you might be saying, “Hey Dr. Nadolsky I thought you were going to give me some gold!”
 Well let me tell you – this is gold.
-I have proof, I promise!
-What’s even better is that this is one of the best exercises for those without blood sugar issues as well to ensure proper sugar metabolism.

-The reason I like walking so much is for two reasons: 1.
+The reason we prescribe walking so much is for two reasons: 1.
 It is the easiest exercise to do and 2.
 It works.
-For this reason it is the first exercise I prescribe to my patients.
-With this one change alone my patient’s after meal (post-prandial) blood sugars drop around 20%!
-For diabetics, this study showed walking after meals was better than before meals for blood sugar control.
+For this reason it is the first exercise we prescribe to our patients.
+For those with diabetes, this study showed walking after meals was better than before meals for blood sugar control.
 For those considered to have normal blood sugars, this study showed a decrease in blood sugar rise after meals as well.
 This study shows that walking after meals doesn’t only affect blood sugar but also blood pressure and post-prandial lipemia (fat in the blood after meals) as opposed to sitting.
+Here is a study showing benefits in gestational diabetes too!

 If you live with friends or family, the other unspoken benefit of walking after meals is bonding.
 It is a time to get outside and continue to enjoy each other’s company instead of going to the computer or TV before calling it a night.
-My wife and I continue to do this on a daily basis and I believe it has strengthened our relationship and communication while also delivering the health benefits listed.
 Win Win!

 What to do